Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Introduction

 \section{Introduction}

-The discovery of a star-black hole (\sbh) binary by the {\it Gaia} collaboration \citep{GaiaBH3} -- \gb\ -- constitutes another glimpse into the population of dormant BHs. \gb is composed of a $33 \units{\msun}$ BH with a $0.76\units{\msun}$ star.
-The star is a metal-poor giant, with metallicity $\feh\simeq-2.6$.
-The binary has an eccentricity of $e\simeq0.73$, and a wide orbit with period $P\simeq4200\units{d}$. \gb is on a halo orbit, similar to the debris of the Sequoia accretion event \citep{GaiaBH3}.
+The discovery of a star--black hole (\sbh) binary, known as \gb, by the {\it Gaia} collaboration \citep{GaiaBH3} provides a novel glimpse into the population of dormant BHs. \gb is composed of a $33 \units{\msun}$ BH with a $0.76\units{\msun}$ star.
+The star is a metal-poor giant, with $\feh\simeq-2.6$.
+The binary has an eccentricity of $e\simeq0.73$, and a wide orbit with period $P\simeq4250\units{d}$. \gb is on a halo orbit, similar to the debris of the Sequoia accretion event.

 The previously discovered \Gaia BH1 \citep{elbadry_bh1} is a binary with a Sun-like star orbiting a BH with a mass $m_\BH \simeq 10\units{\msun}$, an eccentricity $e= 0.45$, and a period of $P \simeq186\units{d}$. \Gaia BH2 \citep{el-badry_bh2} is a binary with a red giant orbiting a $m_\BH \simeq 9\units{\msun}$ BH, with an eccentricity $e \simeq 0.5$, and a relatively long period of $P\simeq1280\units{d}$.
 Their metallicities ($\feh\simeq-0.2$) and their inferred orbits in the Galactic plane point towards a formation {in a young stellar population, possibly} an open cluster \citep{2023MNRAS.526..740R,2024ApJ...965...22D,Tanikawa2024,Arcasedda2024-dragon2} or an isolated stellar binary \citep{Kotko2024}.